Hill Rag

-A child opens a Hill Rag newsstand during a rainy day on Capitol Hill, Washington, D.C. in 2020.

 The Hill Rag is a community newspaper based in Washington, D.C.'s Capitol Hill neighborhood.
 Founded in October 1976, it is published monthly in print and daily online.
 One of the few community newspapers still in print in DC, the Hill Rag will celebrate its 50th anniversary in 2026.

 In addition to Capitol Hill, it provides coverage of the Southwest Waterfront, The Wharf, H Street Northeast, Navy Yard and NoMa neighborhoods.
 The Hill Rag is owned by Capital Community News Inc., one of the largest publishing firms of community-based publications in the United States, which also owns several other DC newspapers and publications.

 It should not be confused with The Hill, a weekly newspaper covering the United States Congress.

 History

 Page 1 of the first Hill "Discount" Rag, with deals expiring Oct.
 15, 1976.
 The ad flier would grow to become the hyperlocal paper serving the Capitol Hill Neighborhood of Washington, D.C.
 Congressional Liquor is still in operation.

 The Hill Rag was founded in 1976, when Jean-Keith Fagon realized that neighborhood businesses were looking for a way to reach the customers who could walk to their establishments.

 Equipped with an idea, he sought business card-sized ads from shops and services along the Pennsylvania Avenue SE corridor and nearby Barracks Row.

 The result was the first "Hill Discount Rag," a two-page flier printed on yellow paper with deals expiring Oct.
 16, 1976.
 7,000 yellow fliers were printed and distributed throughout the neighborhood by neighborhood children.

 The paper quickly grew.
 By late the next year, church groups began asking if they could put notices in the flier.
 Soon, Fagon hired freelance writer Dianne Wacks to add a few short articles about services and shops within the paper's distribution area.
 Sometime in 1977, the word "Discount" was dropped from the title.
 Additional writers joined the staff in 1978, including Celeste McCall, who as of 2025 still writes the paper's dining column, called "Capitol Cuisine."

 By 1981, the paper regularly reached 28 pages.
 Long-term business manager Tawny Harding decided to step away and Melissa Ashabranner stepped in to fill the breach, with Fagon becoming publisher.
 Ashabranner, who has an MBA from Yale University, streamlined the business side of the operation.
 By 1982, the paper was up to 82 pages monthly; in 2013, it reached 160 pages a month.